upbound/provider-upjet-gcp-beta/docs/family/Quickstart.md

 creds:  2334 bytes
 ```
 ## Create a ProviderConfig
-Create a `ProviderConfig` Kubernetes configuration file to attach the GCP credentials to the installed official `provider-gcp-beta-storage`.
+Create a `ProviderConfig` Kubernetes configuration file to attach the GCP credentials to the installed official `provider-gcp-beta-cloudplatform`.

 **Note:** the `ProviderConfig` must contain the correct GCP project ID.
 The project ID must match the `project_id` from the JSON key file.